Riftwalker Guide

 • If they start doing it vs. giving you a "doesn't understand it" error message, you have control.

-• Training the "entity control" skill will increase the changes that you will get a messages when your control drops.
+• Training the "entity control" skill will increase the chances that you will get a messages when your control drops.
 When this happens you will get the following message:

 • Entity sense: You feel free of your master but it leaves you feeling weak.